top of page

 A roofing contractor presenting a proposal with multiple options to a homeowner, highlighting scope, photos, and pricing.

 Homeowners don’t buy roofs—they purchase confidence.
-And confidence is shaped by how clearly, professionally, and persuasively you present your proposal.
+Confidence is shaped by how clearly, professionally, and persuasively you present your proposal.

 Roofing contractors often believe they lose jobs because their price was too high.
-But in most cases, the contractor failed to communicate value in a way the homeowner understands and trusts.
+However, in most cases, the contractor failed to communicate value in a way the homeowner understands and trusts.

 Let’s break down the behavioral triggers that influence homeowner buying decisions.